Giraffes running across plain in Serengeti

 Day 4: Great Migration

 Today we enjoy another epic game drive.
 Did you know that the name serengeti comes from the Maasai word for โ€˜land of endless plainsโ€™?
 The views as we drive are of gorgeous rolling hills, granite outcrops, open savannah and acacia woodlands.
-Apart from the Big Five, the park also boasts the like of cheetahs, elands, giraffes, warthogs, servals, hyenas, topis, impalas, oribis and porcupines.
+Apart from the Big Five, the park also boasts the like of cheetahs, elands, giraffes, warthogs, servals, hyenas, jackals, topis, impalas, oribis and porcupines.

 Great Migration herd